Charitable & Community Work

 Our pupils contribute greatly to charitable causes and frequently involve themselves in community service activities, donating a great deal to those in need.

 Charities Committees at both our Junior and Senior Schools help to fundraise by organising events such as sponsored sleep outs in aid of national homeless charities and the creation of Christmas gift packages for local care home residents.
-Senior pupils exhibit their altruism during our annual blood donation drive while our Christmas appeal in aid of East Park Home continually re-establishes a charitable link that dates back more than a century.
+Senior pupils exhibit their altruism during an annual blood donation drive while our Christmas appeal in aid of East Park Home continually re-establishes a charitable link that dates back more than a century.

 Harvest boxes are filled to the brim with vital provisions and cosy coffee mornings help to raise money for Macmillan Cancer Care throughout the year - It is simply within our community's nature to do what they can to help others.

-We are passionate about giving back to and being a vital part of our local community.
+We are passionate about giving back to and being a vital part of our community.
 Elderly members of the local community often join them us for tea and coffee whilst enjoying preview performances of our musical and dramatic productions, while our younger pupils provide festive cheer as they raucously take part in Christmas sing-a-longs and Nativity performances for local community groups, including many a proud parent and grandparent!

 High School staff also frequently give of their own time to take part in fundraising events, with recent efforts including a charity cycle from London to Paris in support of various womens' cancer charities and a 555 mile, month-long running and cycling challenge in aid of British Red Cross.

-Whether it be Transitus pupils taking part in the annual 'Go Yellow' 5k Walk in aid of the Prince and Princess of Wales Hospice or Senior pupils travelling the world to support those in need as part of community service projects, the participative and charitable ethos of the School means our community relish the chance to help others.
+Whether it be Transitus pupils taking part in the annual 'Go Yellow' 5k Walk in aid of the Prince and Princess of Wales Hospice or Senior School pupils travelling the world to support those in need as part of community service projects, the participative and charitable ethos of the School means our community relish the chance to help others.

 The Parent Association host a number of events throughout each session that not only bring the School community together, but also help to raise money for charity.